Ashoka (non-profit organization)

-Ashoka (formerly branded Ashoka: Innovators for the Public) is an American-based nonprofit organization that promotes social entrepreneurship by connecting and supporting individual social entrepreneurs.
-Ashoka invests in over 4,000 social entrepreneurs in over 90 countries worldwide.
-These individuals in turn become the people that others will try to follow by example.
+Ashoka (also known as Ashoka: Innovators for the Public) is a U.S.-based 501(c)(3) nonprofit organization that promotes social entrepreneurship by connecting and supporting individual social entrepreneurs.
+In 2024, Ashoka supported over 3,800 social entrepreneurs in over 90 countries worldwide.
+By 2025, its network included over 4,000 social entrepreneurs.

-Ashoka offers social entrepreneurship opportunities to teens as well.
+Ashoka also offers social entrepreneurship opportunities to young people through its Young Changemakers program.
+Its Changemakers initiative used online idea competitions to solicit and discuss solutions to social problems.
+A 2011 study of 47 projects associated more contributions with project visibility, specified skills and required outcome measures.

+A 2025 Ashoka brochure published on the INREM Foundation website states that 650 million people per year are reached by the work of Ashoka Fellows.
+In 2019, Forbes contributor Lilach Bullock included Ashoka in a list of five innovative social enterprises.

 History

-Growing up, Bill Drayton was inspired by Mahatma Gandhi and the Civil Rights Movement.
-Drayton wanted to mitigate income inequality through social entrepreneurship.
-Drayton founded Ashoka in 1980.
+Bill Drayton founded Ashoka in 1980.

-The organization was named after the Emperor Ashoka The Great, the ruler of the Maurya Empire during the 3rd century BC.
-Emperor Ashoka recognized the suffering that he had caused by unifying his empire, and he promoted religious and philosophical tolerance and the paramount importance of morality when working for the public.
+The organization was named after the Emperor Ashoka the Great, the ruler of the Maurya Empire during the 3rd century BC.
+Emperor Ashoka recognized the suffering he had caused by unifying his empire, and he promoted religious and philosophical tolerance and the paramount importance of morality in public service.

 Fellows

-Ashoka identifies social entrepreneurs with solutions to social problems who seek to make large-scale changes to society.
-Ashoka searches for individuals who have vision, creativity, and determination and are motivated by public gain rather than personal gain.
+Ashoka selects social entrepreneurs whose projects address social problems.
+The organization says it seeks candidates with new ideas and a focus on public benefit.

-Social entrepreneurs who pass the selection process are called Ashoka fellows.
-Each Ashoka fellow receives a financial stipend that they can use to pay for their personal expenses so that they can fully devote their time to the pursuit of their innovative social ideas.
+Social entrepreneurs who pass the selection process are called Ashoka Fellows.
+Depending on need, Ashoka fellows may receive a financial stipend that they can use to pay for their personal expenses so that they can work full-time on their projects.
 The size of the stipend is decided on a case-by-case basis, according to the cost of living in the entrepreneur's local area.
 The stipend is available for up to three years.
-The organization is very clear that the stipend is only for living expenses and not for funding the social entrepreneur's initiative or organization.
+The stipend is only for living expenses and not for funding the social entrepreneur's initiative or organization.

-Ashoka fellows are connected with successful entrepreneurs in order to help the fellows succeed in implementing their social ideas.
-Ashoka fellows are expected to regularly participate in meetings with other Ashoka fellows.
+Ashoka connects Fellows with entrepreneurs to support their projects.
+Ashoka Fellows are expected to regularly participate in meetings with other Ashoka Fellows.
 Ultimately, the Ashoka fellow is expected to convert an innovative solution into a self-sustaining institution.

 Ashoka funds the stipends by raising funds from donors, which it uses as venture capital.

-Of Ashoka fellows with ventures that are more than five years old, Ashoka says that more than 80% have had their solution implemented by others; 59% have directly affected national policy; and each Ashoka fellow is helping an average of 174,000 people.
+Of Ashoka Fellows with ventures that were more than five years old, Ashoka reported in 2007 that more than 80% had had their solution implemented by others; 59% had directly affected national policy; and each Ashoka fellow was helping an average of 174,000 people.

 Organizational policies

-According to the organization, it does not accept funding from any government; although it has partnered with governments on projects and it received a $1,585,600 Paycheck Protection Program loan in 2020.
+According to the organization, it does not accept funding from any government, although it has partnered with governments on projects and it received a $1,585,600 Paycheck Protection Program loan in 2020.

 While Ashoka says it does not petition governments for social change, it provides advice to organizations such as the World Bank when requested.